Today's Articles

 *William J. Hale was born on this date in 1874.
 He was a Black educator and administrator.
 He was from Marion County, Tennessee, the oldest mulatto child in a low-income family of four boys and two girls.

-After visiting other black institutions where industrial and agricultural training took place, Hale quickly adopted a pre-collegiate curriculum for the school.
-He secretly created a black history course and called it Industrial Education "emphasizing Negro problems."
+After visiting other Black institutions where industrial and agricultural training took place, Hale quickly adopted a pre-collegiate curriculum for the school.
+He secretly created a black history course and called it Industrial Education, "emphasizing Negro problems."
 Tennessee received federal Morrill Land Grant Funds for State Normal and the University of Tennessee.
 Still, the white officials sent most of the money to the University of Tennessee.

-Although the state officials committed fiscal discrimination against the black school, Hale increased enrollments and elevated the curriculum to collegiate status by 1922.
+Although the state officials committed fiscal discrimination against the Black school, Hale increased enrollments and elevated the curriculum to collegiate status by 1922.
 He sent state officials Christmas turkeys from the school's farm to secure more state funds.
 He transported state legislators to the campus, where faculty members and students were dined, served, and entertained.
 During these visits, the students appeared in uniforms, worked on the farm, and did other manual labor, so the whites perceived that "blacks were being educated according to southern expectations."

 A soft-spoken mulatto with wavy brown hair streaked with white, a strong chin, and cold gray eyes, Hale looked like a "white" man.
-He often endured the insults against blacks by state officials before they realized that the pale-skinned Hale was Black.
+He often endured insults against blacks by state officials before they realized that the pale-skinned Hale was Black.
 Hale married Hattie Hodgkins, who was a graduate of Fisk University.
-Their three children were graduated from A & I College with distinction: William Jasper, Jr., Gwendolyn Claire, and Edward Harned.
+Their three children graduated from A & I College with distinction: William Jasper, Jr., Gwendolyn Claire, and Edward Harned.

 To Become a College Administrator